 We collaborate to help make sure that Canada’s financial system stays healthy.

 The Minister of Finance in Canada is responsible for public policy issues related to federal financial matters.
-He is responsible for those policies that govern federal financial institutions as well as for fiscal policy for the country as a whole.
+The Minister is responsible for those policies that govern federal financial institutions as well as for fiscal policy for the country as a whole.
 This includes responsibility for the legislation with respect to deposit-taking institutions, including the CDIC Act, the Bank Act, the Trust and Loan Companies Act, the Insurance Companies Act, the Office of the Superintendent of Financial Institutions Act, the Canadian Payments Act, the Bank of Canada Act, and the Cooperative Credit Associations Act.

 The Office of the Superintendent of Financial Institutions (OSFI) is responsible for supervising banks, federally regulated credit unions, all federally regulated insurance, loan and trust companies, cooperative credit associations and federally regulated private pension plans.